 Eight years in the same flat, where time’s mechanism had jammed.
 No-one had been loved there.

 In the end, figuratively speaking as we learn this two-thirds of the way through the book, the war is too much for Tijmen and he leaves the army.
 The book concludes with some nicely structured words beautifully conveying what he had earlier described as “this uselessness, this futility, human helplessness”.
-(Wouldn’t it be better with “this” before human?).
+(Wouldn’t it be better with another “this” before human?)
 This may not be the best war novel I’ve read, but it has its power.

 Arnold Jansen op de Haar